dock108/mini-golf-break/README.md

 ## Gameplay Instructions

+- **Starting**: Click "Start Game" on the menu to begin playing.
 - **Controls**: Click and drag backwards from the ball to set direction and power, then release to hit.
 - **Power Indicator**: A visual bar shows the strength of your shot based on how far you drag.
 - **Camera**: Use right-click drag to rotate the camera around the ball, scroll to zoom in/out.
 - **Objective**: Get the ball into the hole with as few strokes as possible.
 - **Hazards**: Avoid water (blue areas) which will reset your ball with a penalty stroke.
 - **Scoring**: Your score is tracked in the top-right corner - lower is better!
+- **Pausing**: Click the pause button or press ESC to return to the menu.

 ## Development Status

 This project is currently in active development.
 The current version features:

 - A playable course with four holes
-- Physics-based ball movement and collision
+- Finely-tuned physics for realistic ball movement
-- Drag-and-release controls with power indication
+- Intuitive drag-and-release controls with power indication
 - Visual aim guides when preparing shots
 - Water hazard detection with penalty system
-- Score tracking
+- Score tracking and pause functionality
-- Camera that follows the ball during motion
+- Smooth camera that follows the ball during motion
+- Start menu with gameplay instructions

 Check the [CHANGELOG.md](./CHANGELOG.md) for detailed development history and the [PROJECT_CHECKLIST.md](./PROJECT_CHECKLIST.md) for current progress and upcoming features.

+## Technical Highlights

+### Physics System
+- Optimized ball physics with 0.45kg mass for ideal control
+- Enhanced friction and damping for natural rolling behavior
+- Progressive damping system for smooth deceleration
+- High-precision solver with 30 iterations and 8 substeps
+- Carefully tuned material properties for different surfaces

 ## Project Structure